 - Regulatory compliance requirements, such as employee communications regarding the types of businesses or transactions in which an organization engages in compliance with FERC regulations for energy markets

 Communication Compliance provides built-in threat, harassment, and profanity classifiers to help reduce false positives when reviewing communications.
 This saves reviewers time during the investigation and remediation process.
 It helps reviewers focus on specific messages within long threads that have been highlighted by policy alerts.
 This helps compliance teams more quickly identify and remediate risks.
 It provides compliance teams with the ability to easily configure and fine-tune policies, adjusting the solution to the organization's specific needs and reducing false positives.
 Communication Compliance can also track user behavior over time, highlighting potential patterns in risky behavior or policy violations.
-Finally, it provides flexible built-in remediation workflows so that reviewers can quickly take action and escalate to legal or human resources teams according to defined corporate processes.
+Finally, it provides flexible built-in remediation workflows.
+These workflows help reviewers quickly take action to escalate to legal or human resources teams according to defined corporate processes.

 Protect Against Data Exfiltration and Insider Risk

 A common threat to enterprises is data exfiltration, or the act of extracting data from an organization.
-This can be a significant concern for energy organizations due to the sensitive nature of the information that may be accessed by employees or field service staff day to day.
-This includes both BES (Bulk Electric System) Cyber System information as well as business related information and customer data.
-With the increasing methods of communications available and numerous tools for moving data, advanced tools are typically required to mitigate risks of data leaks, policy violations and insider risk.
+This can be a significant concern for energy organizations due to the sensitive nature of the information that may be accessed by employees or field service staff day-to-day.
+This data includes both BES (Bulk Electric System) Cyber System information as well as business-related information and customer data.
+With the increasing methods of communications available and many tools for moving data, advanced tools are typically required to mitigate risks of data leaks, policy violations, and insider risk.

 Insider Risk Management

-For example, Insider Risk Management can correlate signals from a user's Windows 10 desktop, such as copying files to a USB drive or emailing a personal email account, with activities from online services such as Office 365 email, SharePoint Online, Microsoft Teams, OneDrive for Business, etc. to identify data exfiltration patterns.
+For example, Insider Risk Management can correlate signals from a user's Windows 10 desktop (such as copying files to a USB drive or emailing a personal email account) with activities from online services (such as Office 365 email, SharePoint Online, Microsoft Teams, OneDrive for Business) to identify data exfiltration patterns.
 It can also correlate these activities with employees leaving an organization which is a common behavioral pattern associated with data exfiltration.
-It can monitor multiple activities and behavior over time, and when common patterns emerge, it can raise alerts and help investigators focus on key activities to verify a policy violation with a high degree of confidence.
-Insider Risk Management can also obfuscate data from investigators to help meet data privacy regulations, while still surfacing key activities that help them efficiently perform investigations.
-When ready, it allows investigators to package and securely send key activity data to human resources and legal departments, following common escalation workflows for raising cases for remediation action.
+It can monitor multiple activities and behavior over time.
+When common patterns emerge, it can raise alerts and help investigators focus on key activities to verify a policy violation with a high degree of confidence.
+Insider Risk Management can also obfuscate data from investigators to help meet data privacy regulations while still surfacing key activities that help them efficiently perform investigations.
+When ready, it allows investigators to package and securely send key activity data to human resources and legal departments following common escalation workflows for raising cases for remediation action.